Evidence of Scaling Advantage for the Quantum Approximate Optimization Algorithm on a Classically Intractable Problem: Abstract

 \section{Abstract}

 The quantum approximate optimization algorithm (QAOA) is a leading candidate algorithm for solving optimization problems on quantum computers.
 However, the potential of QAOA to tackle classically intractable problems remains unclear.
-In this paper, we perform an extensive numerical investigation of QAOA on the Low Autocorrelation Binary Sequences (LABS) problem.
-The rapid growth of the problem’s complexity with the number of spins $N$ makes it classically intractable even for moderately sized instances, with the best-known heuristics observed to fail to find a good solution for problems with $N \gtrapprox 200$.
-We perform noiseless simulations with up to 40 qubits and observe that out to this system size, the runtime of QAOA with fixed parameters and a constant number of layers scales better than branch-and-bound solvers, which are the state-of-the-art exact solvers for LABS.
-The combination of QAOA with quantum minimum-finding on an idealized quantum computer gives the best empirical scaling of any algorithm for the LABS problem.
-We demonstrate experimental progress in compiling and executing QAOA for the LABS problem using an algorithm-specific error detection scheme on Quantinuum trapped-ion processors.
-Our results provide evidence for the utility of QAOA as an algorithmic component when executed on an idealized quantum computer.
+In this paper, we perform an extensive numerical investigation of QAOA on the Low Autocorrelation Binary Sequences (LABS) problem, which is classically intractable even for moderately sized instances.
+We perform noiseless simulations with up to 40 qubits and observe that the runtime of QAOA with fixed parameters scales better than branch-and-bound solvers, which are the state-of-the-art exact solvers for LABS.
+The combination of QAOA with quantum minimum-finding gives the best empirical scaling of any algorithm for the LABS problem.
+We demonstrate experimental progress in executing QAOA for the LABS problem using an algorithm-specific error detection scheme on Quantinuum trapped-ion processors.
+Our results provide evidence for the utility of QAOA as an algorithmic component that enables quantum speedups.